 Giant Balls! - For the 2015 Rugby World Cup, a massive rugby ball was lodged into the side of Cardiff Castle with ‘cracks' appearing in the wall behind it.
 Nice try...

-St. David's - Looking for some hideous threads to dress the groom in during your Cardiff stag do?
+St. David's - Looking for some hideous threads to dress the groom in?
 Plenty of shops to commit crimes of fashion at this giant mall.
 See more...

 Party Town - Cardiff is a major party city, especially with visiting hen parties who take to the clubs like hens to vodka.